-The BPS Assistive Technology team is committed to collaborate with district, school, and family partners to build the capacity of school-based teams to successfully implement assistive technololgy through a multi-tiered system of supports.
+The BPS Assistive Technology team is committed to collaborate with district, school, and family partners to build the capacity of school-based teams to successfully implement assistive technology through a multi-tiered system of supports.
 These supports include delivering professional development, coaching, coordinating device trials, and participating as equal partners on school-based 504/IEP teams.

 What is Assistive Technology

-Considering and selecting assistive technology is a team based problem solving process that occurs at the school level.
+- Considering and selecting assistive technology is a team-based, problem-solving process that occurs at the school level.

 Assistive Technology Process